Machinimatic/Machinimatic/README.md

 - I cannot play during school hours which is 8am-4pm EST time…my school blocked all my stuff sigh… but I am still sometimes active!!

-- I rlly like mangos...and pineapple..
+- I rlly like mangos...and pineapple..and birds! infact i am a bird.../j

 - IF u have it, i have discord, insta, etc for contacts.